COSC3020/dijkstra-s-algorithm-CollinDavis03/README.md

 ## Sources:
 I watched this video on Dijstra's algorithm so I could understand the time complexity better than what was given to me in the slides and the video provided to us. https://www.youtube.com/watch?v=YMyO-yZMQ6g.
 I also watched this video on how to write the code in JAVA to get a better understanding of how to write it because I was a little lost on how to implement infinity into the code and do the loops for updating the distance (https://www.youtube.com/watch?v=q3yKyE19OR0).
+I also looked at Caden's repo to figure out how to the test code correctly and pass.

 ## Plagarism Statement:
 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”